 2. In the Enter the string field, press F2 to open the list of your variables, and select SampleString.

-4. In the Assign the output to variable field, select nPromptAnswer.
+4. Click the Assign the output to variable drop-down menu and select nPromptAnswer.

-1. Double-click or drag the List > Add item action, adding it as the last line before the Error handler: Catch action.
+1. Double-click or drag the List > Add item action to the last line before the Error handler > Catch action.

-2. In the List variable field, select lNumbersForPi.
+2. Click the List variable drop-down menu and select lNumbersForPi.

-3. In the Item to be added field, select nPromptAnswer.
+3. Click the Item to be added drop-down menu and select nPromptAnswer.

-13. Use the VBScript > Open action to provide your Visual Basic source code.
+8. Use the Open action to provide your Visual Basic source code.

-1. Double-click or drag the VBScript Open action, adding it as the last line before the Error handler: Catch action.
+1. Double-click or drag the VBScript > Open action to the last line before the Error handler > Catch action.

-2. In the VBScript options, select Manual Input.
+2. In the VBScript field, select the Manual Input radio button.

 3. Copy the following code and paste it into the Enter script here field: